-This Agreement will lead to technological advancement and breakthroughs to overcome barriers to the achievement of the State of California's statutory energy goals by adding new grid-oriented and resiliency services to the Recipient's existing EV charger systems.
-The project will specifically add the following advancements: 1) Resilient EV charging even when grid power is unavailable; 2) Backup power supply to power on-site loads as a microgrid; 3) On-site power demand management to reduce the overall energy costs for a Site Host; 4) Direct integration with on-site renewable sources, such as solar, to increase the efficiency of the solar + storage system and reduce its total cost; 5) Bi-directional power flow to support charger-to-grid power flow; and 6) Utility integration to support demand response, grid load balancing and other grid services.
+This Agreement will lead to technological advancement and breakthroughs to overcome challenges faced by California IOUs, EV charger product providers, and EV charger site hosts with respect to the pace and cost of grid upgrades.
+By bringing battery-integrated fast chargers to the market, the Recipient will provide an elegant solution that enables significantly faster charger energization for site hosts and relief to IOUs that are challenged by a high demand for extensive grid upgrades.
+Specifically, the project will bring the following advancements: 1) Resilient battery-enabled EV charging while grid upgrades are being completed and 2) On-site power demand management to reduce the overall energy costs for a Site Host (i.e., providing DCM).barriers to the achievement of the State of California's statutory energy goals by adding new grid-oriented and resiliency services to the Recipient's existing EV charger systems.
+The project will specifically add the following advancements: 1) Resilient EV charging even when grid power is unavailable (i.e., providing SBP) ; 2) Backup power supply to power on site loads as a microgrid (i.e., managing connected energy resources via a VPP): 3) On-site power demand management to reduce the overall energy costs for a Site Host (i.e., providing DCM); 4) Direct integration with on-site renewable sources, such as solar, to increase the efficiency of the solar + storage system and reduce its total cost (i.e., another VPP capability); 5) Bi-directional power flow to support charger-to-grid power flow (i.e., another VPP capability); and 6) Utility integration to support demand response, grid load balancing and other grid services (i.e., DCM).
+When performed at utility scale (i.e., deliver 500 kW of power flow, and store 1.6 MWh of energy), the interrelated VPP, SBP, and DCM capabilities constitute what the Recipient refers to as a Battery Farm.